pachipalaajay/ATM-Machine-JAVA-Project/README.md

 # ATM MACHINE PROJECT!
-this project is created by using basic of java concepts.
+this project is created by using basic's of java concepts.